-WISA TECHNOLOGIES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+WISA TECHNOLOGIES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS For the Nine Months Ended September 30, 2023 and 2022

 Finance Lease

 During August 2020, the Company entered into a lease agreement for equipment under a capital lease with a term of 36 months.
 The equipment under the lease is collateral for the agreement and is included within property and equipment, net on the condensed consolidated balance sheets.
 The lease expired in August 2023.